 ---

-This mini-lecture will continue exploring the importance of timeslices in energy modelling, however it will have a particular focus on energy demands, and how these can change by timeslice and over the years.
+This mini-lecture will continue exploring the importance of timeslices in energy modelling; however, it will have a particular focus on energy demands, and how these can change by timeslice and over the years.

 In the previous lecture we explored energy demands and timeslices.
 In this lecture we will have a brief recap of this, and explore how energy demand can be represented within MUSE.